Spring Garden Revival

 • Using erosion control blankets on slopes over 10-15%

-• Installing sediment barriers to protect storm drains Scheduling dethatching should always consider weather forecasts from the National Weather Service Chicago; avoid work if heavy rain is expected within 24-48 hours, and never dethatch on saturated clay soils to prevent rutting and compaction.
-For more information on stormwater compliance, contact: Warrenville Community Development Department
+Scheduling dethatching should avoid periods when heavy rain is forecast within 24-48 hours (National Weather Service Chicago), and never be performed on saturated clay soils to prevent rutting and compaction.
+For more information on stormwater compliance, contact:

-Phone: (630) 393-9050
+(630) 393-9050

-Official Website: Community Development - City of Warrenville
+Public Works - City of Warrenville

 What Neighborhoods Do We Serve Throughout Warrenville, IL?